odorio/Mandy-Web/README.md

 # Mandy-Web
-This is a repository for Mandy's web design personal projects
+This is a repository for Mandy's web design personal projects.